 Creating a Gorilla account is always completely free.
 We charge per-participant, which means you don’t need to pay until you’re confident that Gorilla works for you.
 It also makes it cheap to run small studies and student projects.

 Our subscriptions essentially work by creating a big shared pool of tokens.
 Subscription users will still have their own, individual accounts that exist independently of the subscription, they'll just be able to access tokens (the paid part) through the subscription.
 Subscription administrators control who has access to the subscription and (on departmental subscriptions) how many tokens they can take from it.

-As Subscription Administrator, your role is to control who in your department has access to your departmental subscription.
+As Subscription Administrator, your role is to control who in your team, lab or department has access to your subscription.

-If you department has a Metered Subscription, you role will also involve responding to Token Requests.
+If you are on a Metered Subscription, your role will also involve responding to Token Requests.

-As subscription administrator, you can access the subscription management tab by logging in to Gorilla, and selecting 'Bulk Subscription Management' on the left hand tab, as below.
+You can access the subscription management tools by logging in to Gorilla, clicking on Settings and selecting My Subscription, as shown below:

 We've taken the liberty of drafting an email that will help your department understand what Gorilla is, and whether it would be useful to them, as quickly as possible.